 - Completely mobile and can be taken with you anywhere in the world.

 - Depending on the phone, you may have the ability to use the phone as a WIFI enabled hotspot or tether for your other electronic devices.

-- Some of the slowest connection speeds out there.
+- Depending on how up to date your local towers are, older technologies may see some of the slowest connection speeds out there.